Erdos-Projects/fall-2025-harmonic-features-for-song-recommendations/README.md

 The most important features for the top 100 target were mostly holistic, with drone ratio as the most important feature.

-The notebook performing feature selection for Hot 100 target can be found [here](feature_engineering/feature_selection/5_high_correlations_removed.ipynb).

 ## Modeling

 ### Hot 100